 Many visitors seem to "ignore" our rules.
 We think that's because they just don't understand the logic behind them!
-So we're making an effort to explain WHY here:
+So we're making an effort to explain why these activites are not allowed:

-1) Dogs are NOT allowed because they leave the scent of a predator and scare away wildlife.
+1) Dogs leave the scent of a predator and scare away wildlife.

-3) Feeding wildlife is NOT allowed because it makes the animals lose fear of humans, leading to aggressive encounters or accidents.
+3) Feeding wildlife makes the animals lose fear of humans, leading to aggression & accidents.

-4) Fishing, hunting, and trapping are NOT allowed because the animals are protected in a "sanctuary".
+4) Fishing, hunting, and trapping harms the animals that are protected in a "sanctuary".

-5) Removal plant, animal, or mineral material is NOT allowed because it denudes the park of natural resources.
+5) Removal plant, animal, or mineral material denudes the park of its natural resources.

-5) Straying off the trails is NOT allowed because it destroys sensitive habitats (and you might come in contact with poison ivy).
+6) Straying off the trails destroys sensitive habitats (and you might come in contact with poison ivy).

-Please note: This is a "carry in, carry out" park, which means you should leave no trace behind when you leave.
+Please note: This is a "carry in, carry out" park.
+This means you should leave no trace behind when you leave.
 If you see any garbage, please pick it up and dispose of it in the trash bins.
 Sometimes the wind blows trash from trash bins back onto our property.
 Sometimes it just drifts in with the tide.
 As humans, all of us are collectively responsible for it.
 Please put litter in its place.
 Set a good example for your children.
 Show them that's it's the right thing to do: pick up any trash you see while walking our trails and shoreline.
-You can make this a better place!
+Together, we can make this a better place!